Basildon: Sport

 In rugby, the town is represented in the London 2 North East League by Basildon R.F.C., while there is only local cricket played at Basildon and Pitsea C.C. in the Shepherd Neame Essex League Division 3.
 Basildon is home to the South Essex Gymnastics Club, where Olympic champion Max Whitlock trains.

 The town's main sporting facility is the Basildon Sporting Village, that opened in 2011 and is based in Gloucester Park.
 The Village consists of an Olympic-sized swimming pool, 8 court sports hall, a climbing wall, athletics track and is home to the South Essex Gymnastics Club.
 It was revealed in 2014 that more people swim in Basildon than anywhere else in the county and that 3.5 million people had visited the centre since it had opened.
-There are also smaller leisure centres, named The Place and Eversley Centre, located in Pitsea which opened during the 1980s.
+There are also smaller leisure centres, named The Place and Eversley Centre, located in Pitsea, which opened during the 1980s.

 Basildon golf course is based in the Kingswood district of the town.

 Entertainment and culture

+A 2024 analysis by The Economist found Basildon to be the "most typical place in Britain'.